Scally-H/RedReactor/RR_NodeRED/README.md

 <H2> Red Reactor Dashboard Features </H2>

-The Dashboard UI provides you full visibility of your power status, confguration and system control:
+The Dashboard UI provides you full visibility of your power status, configuration and system control:

 The dashboard is divided into 3 groups of information: